 Over the years, 11 Baptist churches have been organized.

+We currently have no missionaries in St. Lucia, but missionaries who are burdened for this country will find opportunities to serve.
 Requests for church-planting missionaries have recently come from St. Lucia.
 The door remains open.